What's exported

 In addition to React components and global styles, DevLink exports foundational code that the exported React components need, such as runtime helpers and component primitives.
 These are the building blocks that your exported components rely on to render consistently inside your React app.

-By default, these modules are generated to the webflow_modules folder inside the root folder of exported files.
+These modules are generated in the webflow_modules folder inside the root folder of exported files.

 Here is a summary of the generated files in this folder:

-devlink.jsanddevlink.d.ts: Core functionality.types.jsandtypes.d.ts: Type definitions.interactions.jsandinteractions.d.ts: Interactions engine.utils.jsandutils.d.ts: Helper functions and types that simplify class management and other common patterns in the generated code.
-Most notably, thecx()function is used to combine your scoped CSS module classes with Webflow class names safely.
-Using this function keeps class names predictable and collision-free.
+devlink: Core functionality.types: Type definitions.interactions: Interactions engine.utils: Helper functions and types that simplify class management and other common patterns in the generated code.
+Most notably, thecx()function is used to combine class names safely.
+Using this function keeps class names predictable and collision-free.fonts.manifest.json: Manifest of Google Fonts and Adobe Fonts in use.useInjectFonts.ts: Hook to load Google Fonts and Adobe Fonts at runtime.

 If your components need them, DevLink exports other folders with handlers for other primitives, such as Boolean value handlers, number value handlers, or slider components.